What Are You Looking For?

 The Amazon option is the only to support HDR10+ and shares Dolby Vision and HLG with the Roku.
 It also has the fastest processor and fastest RAM.
 It does fall short when looking at the amount of memory, both ROM (for saving apps and downloaded media) and RAM (how quickly apps load and work).

-One drawback for the Fire TV Stick 4k is that the Google support is very limited, and a workaround must be used to gain access to YouTube.
+One drawback of the Fire TV Stick 4k is that Google support is very limited, and a workaround must be used to gain access to YouTube.